-ON THIS PAGE: You will find information about how many people learn they have this type of leukemia each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of leukemia each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

 Advances in treatment have dramatically lengthened the lives of people with ALL.
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate of people of all ages with ALL increased from 41% for those diagnosed from 1975-1977 to 69% for those diagnosed from 2003 to 2009 (the most recent data available).
-It is important to note that how long a person with ALL lives depends on several factors, including biologic features of the disease and a person’s age.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate of people of all ages with ALL increased from 41% for those diagnosed from 1975-1977 to 70% for those diagnosed from 2004 to 2010.
+However, survival rates depend on several factors, including biologic features of the disease and a person’s age.

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2014 and the ACS website.
+Statistics adapted from the American Cancer Society’s (ACS) publication, Cancer Facts & Figures 2016, and the ACS website.

 The next section in this guide is Medical Illustrations .
 It offers drawings of body parts often affected by this disease.
 Or, use the menu to choose another section to continue reading this guide.